 Symptoms of corns include:

-Treatment of calluses and corns usually includes self-care and medication.
+Treatment of calluses and corns usually include self-care and medication.
 In severe cases, minor surgery may be necessary.
-People with diabetes or circulatory problems should always see a medical doctor or podiatrist for treatment.
+People with diabetes or circulatory problems should always see a doctor or podiatrist for treatment.
 Self-treatment may lead to severe infection in these individuals.

 American Orthopaedic Foot and Ankle Society